trustification/source-distributed/README.md

 The implementation here is just to try to iron out how this might work and get a feel for things but at the same time actually going through the steps to discover issues.
-At the moment only git branches are supported, but we could add support for tags, revisions.
-And also there has not been any work done for dependencies coming from crates.io (yet).
+At the moment only git branches are supported, but we could add support for tags, and revisions.

 #### crates.io dependencies
 So far we have worked out how we might work with git dependencies (only